hapijs/bossy/README.md

 ### `parse(definition)`

 Expects a *bossy* definition object and will return the parsed `process.argv` arguments provided.
+If there is an error then the return value will be an `instanceof Error`.

 ### `usage(definition, [usage])`